plotly/academy/_react/1-introduction.md

 ### `React.createElement()`

-This function takes the node (or ReactElement, as we'll see soon) we want to create as the first argument, some properties (like `className`) in an object as the second argument and the element's "children" as the third argument.
+This function takes the node (or ReactElement, as we'll see soon) we want to create as the first argument, some properties (like `className`) in an object as the second argument and the elements "children" as the third argument.

 ```JS
 // <h1></h1>